CosmicFinisher/CosmicLexicon.Foundation/docs/analysis/test_failure_comprehension_report.md

 - The `EnumDictionaryTests.cs` file was renamed to `EnumDictionaryTTTests.cs` and moved to the `Enums` subdirectory.

-## OpenEchoSystem.Core.Generics.UnitTest
+## ConsmicLexicon.Foundation.Generics.UnitTest

 ### Purpose

-This project tests the functionality of the `OpenEchoSystem.Core.xGenerics` namespace, which provides generic utility classes and methods, complementing `System.Collections.Generic` and other generic types.
+This project tests the functionality of the `ConsmicLexicon.Foundation.xGenerics` namespace, which provides generic utility classes and methods, complementing `System.Collections.Generic` and other generic types.

 ### Key Classes and Methods Being Tested